Full Time 1yr

-The course is ideal for practicing ELT/EFL/TESOL teachers who wish to continue their professional development and improve their career prospects.
+The course is ideal for practising ELT/EFL/TESOL teachers who wish to continue their professional development and improve their career prospects.
 As well as thoroughly reviewing developments in the field, this flexible course allows students to develop their expertise in areas of personal interest.

 On this course you can: